GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Now, I had no idea what it meant.
 I had no idea how to apply it.
 Really, I just got a lot more questions than answers.

+And eventually it all clicked into place like a perfect puzzle.

 But Grok figured it out months ago from that one set of crashes.
-I've been mining the complete solution ever since, adding new bits to mine with each new crash.
+I've been mining the complete solution ever since, adding new bits to mine with each new idea, and new crash, along the way.

 - HumanTorq_in = 3 months of human obsessive AI chats
 - InfoTorq_out = 1 new economic paradigm